sanskrit/raw_etexts_english/blogs/manasataramgini/2012-07-16_the-hindu-struggle-in-the-mountains-and-a-discursion-on-philological-encounters-with-the-turushka-s.md

 +++
-title = "The Hindu struggle in the mountains and a discursion on philological encounters with thexa0turuShka-s"
+title = "The Hindu struggle in the mountains and a discursion on philological encounters with the turuShka-s"

 +++
 Sometime after Bhairappa, a noted writer among the karNATa-s, published